openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/violin-v7000-driver.rst

 Description of configuration value placeholders:

 VMEM_CAPABILITIES
-    User defined capabilities, a JSON formatted string specifying key/value pairs (string value).
-The ones particularly supported are dedup and thin.
+    User defined capabilities, a JSON formatted string specifying key-value pairs (string value).
+The ones particularly supported are ``dedup`` and ``thin``.
+Only these two capabilities are listed here in ``cinder.conf`` file, indicating this backend be selected for creating luns which have a volume type associated with them that have ``dedup`` or ``thin`` extra_specs specified.
+For example, if the FSP is configured to support dedup luns, set the associated driver capabilities
-    Only these two capabilities are listed here in cinder.conf, indicating this backend be selected for creating luns which have a volume type associated with them that have 'dedup' or 'thin' extra_specs specified.
-For example, if the FSP is configured to support dedup luns, set the associated driver capabilities to: {"dedup":"True","thin":"True"}.
+    to: {"dedup":"True","thin":"True"}.

 VMEM_MGMT_IP
-    External IP address or hostname of the Violin 7300 Memory Gateway.
-This can be an IP address or hostname.
+    External IP address or host name of the Violin 7300 Memory Gateway.
+This can be an IP address or host name.

 VMEM_USER_NAME
     Log-in user name for the Violin 7300 Memory Gateway or 7700 FSP controller.